-To answer that applying standards are registeringd and approximation

-To ensure that academic standards are maintained and assessment is

-carried out in a fair and accurate manner; and to provide a means of

-appeal from assessment decisions.
+Purpose of Policy/Document To ensure that academic standards are maintained and assessment is carried out in a fair and accurate manner; and to provide a means of appeal from assessment decisions.

-Staff and students
+Target Audience Staff and students

+(staff/students/

+visitors/contractors)

+visitors/contractors/

-Breaches of the provision contained in this document may leave the
+Particular Legal Breaches of the provision contained in this document may leave the

-College open to appeals and/or legal action from students or staff as
+Requirements/Issues College open to appeals and/or legal action from students or staff as

-well as sanctions from Awarding Bodies.
+outside of EDD well as sanctions from Awarding Bodies.

-Higher Education Complaints Procedure, Anti-Bribery Policy, Student
+Links with Other Higher Education Complaints Procedure, Anti-Bribery Policy, Student

-Declaration, Application for Mitigating & Extenuating Circumstances
+Policies/Documents Declaration, Application for Mitigating & Extenuating Circumstances

 Procedure (pending)

 For completion by The Executive

-PRO109
+Policy/Document PRO109

+Reference No.

-Teaching and Learning
+Category Teaching and Learning

-CRQ Leader Higher Education
+Owner (job title) CRQ Leader Higher Education

-October 2022

-November 2024
+Issue Date August 2023

+Review Date August 2026

-CRQ Leader Higher Education
+Postholder CRQ Leader Higher Education

+Responsible for

+Review (job title)

-SLT
+Authorised By: SLT

+(SLT/Corporation)

-Staff Portal, College Website
+Communicated Staff Portal, College Website

+via/Location:

+(Policy Acceptance

+software/website/

+portal etc)

-The Equality Act 2010 does not require public authorities to carry out
+Equality Impact The Equality Act 2010 does not require public authorities to carry out

-EIAs by law.
+Assessment EIAs by law.
 The College does however, carefully consider the impact,

-when creating or amending its policies, on all concerned parties
+Statement when creating or amending its policies, on all concerned parties

 regarding Equality, Diversity and Inclusion and records this at SLT

 meetings in order to demonstrate compliance with Public Sector

 Equality Duty (PSED).

+Equality Duty (1 JLD).